wizardkeven/Guokai-Advanced-Lane-Lines/Advanced_Lane_Finding.md

                       (imshape[1]*0.95,imshape[0]-1)]],
                     dtype=np.int32)
 ```

+The mask region is as below:

+![alt text][image7]

 I verified that my _region of interest_ and _perspective transform_ was working as expected by first mask the _trapezoid_ on the undistorted image and then drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

-![alt text][image7]
+![alt text][image8]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+Then I looked up to course code and use histogram calculation to determine lane lines positions on bottom of image like this:

+![alt text][image10] ![Histogram of lower part image][image9]

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in lines #553 through #540 in my code in `Advanced_Lane_Line.py`.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented all those steps above in lines #533 through #570 in my code in `Advanced_Lane_Line.py` in the function `pipe_line()`.
 Here is an example of my result on a test image:

-![alt text][image6]
+![alt text][image11]

 ---